lyomr/validator-exception-test/README.md

 # validator-exception-test
-repository to test multiple exception on [roosevelt](https://github.com/rooseveltframework/roosevelt)
+repository to test the addition of html validor with multiple exceptions on [roosevelt](https://github.com/rooseveltframework/roosevelt)